 Early Life and Education

-Lee Sang-hoon was born in South Korea in 1963.
-From 1982 to 1989, he pursued his studies at Seoul National University, where he earned a Bachelor of Science followed by a Master's degree in developmental biology.
-He furthered his education by completing a Ph.D. in Molecular, Cellular and Developmental Biology at Ohio State University in 1994.
+Lee Sang-hoon was born in South Korea in January 1963.
+From 1982 to 1989, he studied biology at Seoul National University, earning a Bachelor of Science and a Master's degree in developmental biology.
+He then completed a Ph.D. in Molecular, Cellular and Developmental Biology at Ohio State University in 1994.
 He also completed postdoctoral fellowships at Harvard Medical School, the University of California, San Francisco, and Stanford Medical School.

 Rise to Success